Home Hip Replacement

 In a healthy hip, the head of the femur bone fits securely in the acetabulum, forming the hip joint.

-Risks include infection, device failure and surgical complications, but for many, the benefits for many people include eliminated pain and increased mobility.
-While common, it is major surgery that requires months of recovery.
+Risks include infection, device failure and surgical complications, but for most patients with severe hip disease, the benefits including eliminated pain and increased mobility greatly outweigh these risks.
+While common, it is a major surgery that requires weeks to months of recovery.

 Some hip replacements require revision surgery to replace worn parts or address complications.
 According to the report, however, the revision surgery rate has been declining since 2011.